Júlia Lemmertz

 Júlia Lemmertz Dias (born March 18, 1963) is a Brazilian television, film and stage actress.

 Biography and career

 Júlia was born in Porto Alegre, Rio Grande do Sul, to actors Lineu Dias and Lílian Lemmertz.
 Her career started when she was a child, and since then, Lemmertz has starred in over 40 soap operas.

 Personal life

 Lemmertz was married to Álvaro Osório, a Rede Globo executive, from 1986 to 1990, with whom she had a daughter, Luiza (born 1987).

 While filming Guerra Sem Fim (1993), Lemmertz began a relationship with actor Alexandre Borges.
-The couple were married in 1993 and have a son, Miguel (born 2000).
+The couple married in 1993 and had a son, Miguel (born 2000).
 They divorced in 2015.

 Lemmertz has practiced Transcendental Meditation since 1983 and says, "Meditation generates enormous well-being."